What is Corus CAD?

 Why gene expression?

 Corus CAD is a gene expression test, not a genetic test.
-Whereas genetic testing provides prediction of lifetime disease risk, the Corus CAD gene expression test provides a current-state assessment for obstructive CAD by looking at the gene expression changes associated with atherosclerosis.
-Gene expression levels change depending on a person’s disease status.
-Combining the Corus CAD gene expression test with other noninvasive assessments provides you with a more complete picture of your patient’s coronary artery disease status through its clinical utility for identifying patients unlikely to have obstructive CAD.1
+Whereas genetic testing may inform on lifetime disease risk, the Corus CAD gene expression test provides a current-state assessment of obstructive CAD by looking at the gene expression changes associated with atherosclerosis.
+Gene expression levels change depending on a person's disease status resulting from genetic and environmental factors.
+Combining the Corus CAD gene expression test with other noninvasive assessments provides you with a more complete picture of your patient’s coronary artery disease status through its clinical utility in identifying patients unlikely to have obstructive CAD.1, 2, 7

 How do I use Corus CAD?